vdasu/lighter-r/README.md

 0. All basic functionalities are preserved — so the vanilla LIGHTER can be utilized (including the `-a` option)
 1. `software.conf` is renamed as [`CPU.conf`](./CPU.conf)
-2. The description of the SBox (such as `0123456789ABCDEF`) is used automatically to the names of the C-like implementation files
+2. The description of the SBox (such as `0123456789ABCDEF`) is used automatically in the names of the C-like implementation files

 ## Contributors ##
 * [Vishnu Asutosh Dasu](mailto:vishnu.asutosh@learner.manipal.edu)